yotamsali/MinesweeperSolver/README.md

 # MinesweeperSolver

-Automated end-to-end Minesweeper solver in Windows enviroment (written in C).
+Automated end-to-end Minesweeper solver in Windows environment (written in C).
 The solver implements the image-processing of board detection, move execution and planning.

 ## Building
 In order to build and execute MinesweeperSolver do the following:

 ### Prerequisites
-You must have Windows enviroment and gdi32.dll, CMake, and Make installed over your machince.
+You must have Windows environment and gdi32.dll, CMake, and Make installed over your machince.

 ### Build
 ```bash